Global reconstruction of analytic functions from local expansions: Appendix: Overview of transseries, analyzable functions and EB summation

 \subsection{Acknowledgments}

-The author is grateful to M. Kruskal, who introduced him to questions of the type addressed in the paper, S. Garoufalidis who presented concrete problems requiring these techniques and R. D. Costin, S. Tanveer and J. McNeal for very useful discussions.
-Work supported in part by NSF grants DMS-0406193 and DMS-0600369.
+M. Kruskal introduced OC to questions of the type addressed in the paper; OC is grateful to S. Garoufalidis who presented concrete problems requiring these techniques and R. D. Costin, S. Tanveer and J. McNeal for very useful discussions.
+Work supported in part by NSF grants DMS-0600369 and DMS-1108794.